Understanding Hormone Replacement Therapy (HRT)

 HRT is widely used for its effectiveness in managing common menopausal symptoms, including:

-• Vasomotor symptoms: HRT significantly reduces the frequency and intensity of hot flashes and night sweats.
+- Vasomotor symptoms: HRT significantly reduces the frequency and intensity of hot flushes and night sweats.

 Risks and Side Effects of HRT